Breakthrough-Energy/docs/.github/ISSUE_TEMPLATE/documentation-improvement.md

 about: Create a report to help us improve the documentation
 title: Documentation improvement
 labels: documentation
-assignees: ahurli, BainanXia, danielolsen, jon-hagg, rouille
+assignees: BainanXia, danielolsen, jon-hagg, rouille

 ---